 What is Hadoop?

-Hadoop is an open-source platform that allows storage and processing of huge volumes of data.
-It is a Java-based application that contains resource management, data processing, distributed file system, and other components for an interface.
+Hadoop is an open-source platform that allows the storage and processing of huge volumes of data.
+It is a Java-based application that contains resource management, data processing, distributed file systems, and other components for an interface.
 Hadoop was created by Doug Cutting, and it originally stemmed from Nutch, an open-source web crawler project created in 2002.
 In 2003, Nutch released its distributed file system called NDFS.
 After Google introduced the MapReduce concept in 2004, Nutch also announced the adoption of the MapReduce architecture in 2005.
 Hadoop was officially released in 2007.
 More than acting as a replacement for transactional RDBMS systems, Hadoop is a supplement to them.

 What is MongoDB?

 It is mainly designed for data storage and retrieval.
 It also performs data processing and scalability.
 It belongs to the NoSQL family and is based on C++.
 Instead of relying on creating relational tables, it stores its records as documents.
 It was originally developed in 2007 as a cloud-based engine to run assorted software and services.
 Babble and MongoDB were the two main components that were developed.
 But since the idea didn’t take off, it was released as open-source software that garnered support from a growing community.
 Though Mongo DB can be considered as a big data solution, it is primarily a general-purpose platform designed to enhance or replace existing RDBMS systems.